Not in the Yucatan anymore: Hurricane Idalia flung flamingos across the eastern U.S.

 "We're seeing flamingos all over the place.
 We're seeing them in places that we didn't expect them," Swick said.
 Elated bird watchers have been searching high and low for them. "... and then once the pair of birds were found in southern Ohio, sort of everything kind of broke loose."

+Ohio was the northernmost point for the flamingos as of Wednesday, that is until a pair of flamingos were sighted in Southern Pennsylvania's Franklin County on Thursday morning.

-According to counts on the American Birding Association's Rare Bird Alert Facebook page, there have been sightings in Florida, Ohio, North and South Carolina, Virginia, Tennessee, Alabama, Texas and Kentucky.
+According to counts on the American Birding Association's Rare Bird Alert Facebook page, there have been sightings in at least 10 states: Florida, Ohio, North and South Carolina, Virginia, Tennessee, Alabama, Texas and Kentucky.

 Though American flamingos are native to Florida, the birds were hunted to near-extinction at the beginning of the 1900s and make up a mere 1% of the global flamingo population, according to the Florida Fish and Wildlife Conservation Commission.
 That's why Swick and other bird enthusiasts were shocked to see flamingos hanging out on the Florida panhandle as well.